 We use our developmental goals as a systematic framework for focusing our program and assessment design.
-Our teachers are well versed in a wide variety of educational approaches, and we choose teaching strategies, daily routines, classroom arrangements, and curriculum structure that will encourage each child's development in all domains.
-Teacher observations and documentation of individual development are used to adjust the program to better promote individual growth, as well as to conference with parents/guardians about ways we can work as a team to support each child [2A.8, 4A.1].
+Our educators are well versed in a wide variety of educational approaches, and we choose teaching strategies, daily routines, classroom arrangements, and curriculum structure that will encourage each child's development in all domains.
+Educator observations and documentation of individual development are used to adjust the program to better promote individual growth, as well as to conference with parents/guardians about ways we can work as a team to support each child [2A.8, 4A.1].

-JUSTICE, EQUITY, DIVERSITY, AND INCLUSION
+JUSTICE, EQUITY, DIVERSITY, & INCLUSION (JEDI) POSITION STATEMENT

 The Children's School JEDI Committee exists to promote and implement justice, equity, diversity, and inclusion throughout our entire school community.
-At The Children's School, our commitment to JEDI values is continuous, and we recognize that this commitment requires ongoing learning and growth.
+At the Children's School, our commitment to JEDI values is continuous, and we recognize that this commitment requires ongoing learning and growth.
 We fully embrace the Dietrich College DEI statement in that we strive to be a place where "people of all identities, perspectives, and experiences feel welcome, able to present their authentic selves, and empowered to reach their full potential."
 We are a continuous learning community where all feel welcomed, valued, and empowered.

-CMU Children's School Definitions of JEDI terms - What does Justice, Equity, Diversity, and Inclusion mean to US?
+What does Justice, Equity, Diversity, and Inclusion mean to US?